trtcrd/SLIM/man/sections/OPTICS.md

 # OPTICS

-This module integrates the clustering submodule (clst) from the ASHURE pipeline.
+This module integrates the clustering submodule (clst) from the [ASHURE](https://github.com/adriantich/SLIM/blob/master/man/sections/ASHURE.md) pipeline.
-It runs the following steps:

 ## Module interactions

 ### Main inputs
 * The fastq files to process.
-To be able to select multiple fastq at the same time, the shared pattern is needed.
-However, to have create such option, upload a tar.gz file with all the fasta files to process compressed in it.
+To be able to select multiple fastq at the same time, the shared pattern is needed, the wildcard.
+See [wildcard creator](https://github.com/adriantich/SLIM/blob/master/man/sections/wildcard_creator.md) module for more information.

 #### Optional inputs
 * Minimum cluster size: Number of sequences from the centroid for multi-alignment (integer)